the january garden chores

 THE ORGANIC-GARDENING approach and the how-to tips I offer in the chores will apply most anywhere–pruning a rose or sowing a tomato seed is similar, wherever the rose or tomato may grow.
 But the when is not the same.
 To help adjust the timing: My garden is in Zone 5B, in the Hudson Valley (NY)-Berkshires (MA) area, where frost can persist well into May and return in October.
 You may need next month’s chores, or last month’s (the archive is here).
 For more Zone-specific advice, I’ve rounded up links to calendars and checklists from around the nation (and the U.K.).
 Again, I encourage you to read on first, because I’m betting there’s something here for you, wherever you may dig, weed, or prune.

 TREAT YOURSELF to some new catalogs (or their online counterparts), and maybe a new garden notebook or journal, too.
-My Seed Series—now in its third winter, in stories and podcasts—has featured some standout sellers and breeders, with more to come.
+My Seed Series—now in its fourth winter, in stories and podcasts—has featured some standout sellers and breeders, with more to come.
 Some of the links so far (or browse the entire archive):

 - Power-shop the 2016 catalogs, with me and Joseph Tychonievich